saikumarkalakota/SpringBootWebApps/README.md

 Is Thymeleaf on the classpath (cp).
 If yes, then there are few beans that must be added to our application context which are added by SB.

 Application Context (Interface)
-Application Context is Spring's advanced container.Just like BeanFactory interface, it can
+Application Context is Spring's advanced container.Just like BeanFactory interface, it can \n
-a. load bean definitions
+a. load bean definitions \n
-b. wire beans together
+b. wire beans together \n
-c. dispense beans upon request
+c. dispense beans upon request \n

 Application Context includes all functionalities of the BeanFactory & is kind of superset for BeanFactory.
-BeanFactory can still be used for lightweight applications like Mobile devices or applet-based applications.
+BeanFactory can still be used for lightweight applications like Mobile devices or applet-based applications. \n
 .
-Most commonly used Application Context implementations are 1.FileSystemXMLApplicationContext : This Container loads definitions of the beans from the provided XML bean Configuration file (full path to be provided) to the constructor.
+Most commonly used Application Context implementations are \n 1.FileSystemXMLApplicationContext : This Container loads definitions of the beans from the provided XML bean Configuration file (full path to be provided) to the constructor. \n
-2.ClassPathXMLApplicationContext: This Container loads definitions of the beans from an XML file (Container picks the file from ClassPath)
+2.ClassPathXMLApplicationContext: This Container loads definitions of the beans from an XML file (Container picks the file from ClassPath) \n
-3.WebXMLApplicationContext: This Container loads the XML file itself which has all Bean definitions.
+3.WebXMLApplicationContext: This Container loads the XML file itself which has all Bean definitions. \n